-Course Safety - There will be six dedicated safety/rescue launches carrying experienced qualified safety personnel from Red Seal Rescue on the course at all times whilst competing boats are afloat.
-In addition, there will be ten marshals' launches guiding crews along the marshalling and race areas.
-Further race officials and Race Monitors will be on the bank along full line of site over the course.
+Course Safety - There will be dedicated safety/rescue launches carrying experienced qualified safety personnel on the course at all times whilst competing boats are afloat.
+In addition, there will be marshals' launches guiding crews along the marshalling and race areas.
+Further race officials and race monitors will be on the bank along full line of sight over the course.